lexibank/tlopo/out/vol2/chapter3.md

 In the cognate set above, final -a is reflected only in PT languages, where it is often added after a POc final consonant.
-It is thus unclear whether &ast;y was final in this POc item.
-The Titan final -ñ and Sa’a final -nā are also not understood.
+It is thus unclear whether _&ast;y_ was final in this POc item.
+The Titan final _-ñ_ and Sa’a final _-nā_ are also not understood.

 <a id="p-69"></a>

-There is also a POc form, &ast;pʷiRa, whose reflexes are, geographically, apparently in complementary distribution with the above set.
+There is also a POc form, _&ast;pʷiRa_, whose reflexes are, geographically, apparently in complementary distribution with the above set.

 <table>
 <tr>